Home » Symptoms » Cat Symptoms A-Z » Skin Changes

 Another common cause of skin problems are parasites such as fleas, mites, or ticks.
 These can not only cause itching, but also promote skin infections if the cat scratches and injures the skin.

-Skin infections caused by bacteria, fungi, or viruses can also lead to visible changes.
+Skin infections caused by bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease., fungi, or viruses can also lead to visible changes.
 Such infections often occur secondarily when the skin is already damaged by other factors.

 Systemic diseases that affect the entire organism can also affect the skin.
-For example, liver or kidney diseases can lead to itching and skin changes.
+Liver or kidney diseases, for example, can lead to itching and skin changes.

 Typical accompanying symptoms